Access rights of assistance dog teams

 An assistance dog enables their human partner to participate in everyday life.
 That is why assistance dog teams have access rights wherever people in street clothes are allowed.
 This means that assistance dogs are also, among others, allowed in grocery stores, restaurants, cultural institutions, public transportation, and the medical sector.

-The right to “animal assistance” is enshrined in international law (UN Commission on the Rights of Persons with Disabilities/UN CRPD) and in an increasing number of national laws.
+The right to “animal assistance” is enshrined in international law (the UN Convention on the Rights of Persons with Disabilities—”UN CRPD”).
+Assistance dogs, therefore, have the right to access public places worldwide.
+A growing number of national laws support these access rights.

 How can I recognize assistance dogs?

-Assistance dogs generally wear the following equipment options while working.
+Assistance dogs generally wear a harness, a vest, or a neckerchief while working.

 Correct behavior around assistance dog teams